 In implementing the provisions of this Section, each Party shall take into account the need for proportionality between the seriousness of the infringement, the interest of third parties, and the applicable measures, remedies and penalties.]

+[AU propose : Article 9.3bis

+It is understood that this Section does not create any obligation to put in place a judicial system for the enforcement of intellectual property rights distinct from that for the enforcement of law in general, nor does it affect the capacity of Parties to enforce their law in general.
+Nothing in this Section creates any obligation with respect to the distribution of resources as between enforcement of intellectual property rights and the enforcement of law in general.]

-[KR propose; CN/ASN/NZ oppose: Article 9.4
+[KR/AU propose; CN/ASN/NZ oppose: Article 9.4

 Presumption of Authorship or Ownership

-In [KR propose; IN oppose: civil, administrative, and criminal] [KR oppose; IN propose: infringement proceedings] involving copyright or related rights, each Party shall provide for a presumption that, in the absence of proof to the contrary, the person whose name is indicated in the usual manner is the right holder in the work, performance, phonogram, or broadcast as designated.]
+In [KR/AU propose; IN oppose: civil, administrative, and criminal] [KR/AU oppose; IN propose: infringement proceedings] involving copyright or related rights, each Party shall provide for a presumption that, in the absence of proof to the contrary, the person whose name is indicated in the usual manner is the right holder in the work, performance, phonogram, or broadcast as designated.]

-[JP/KR propose: SECTION 9bis
+[JP/KR/AU propose: SECTION 9bis

-Enforcement – Civil Remedies]
+ENFORCEMENT – CIVIL REMEDIES]

-[KR propose: Article 9bis.1
+[KR/AU propose; ASN oppose: Article 9bis.1

-Each Party shall make available to right holders civil judicial procedures concerning the enforcement of any intellectual property right.]
+Each Party shall make available to right holders civil judicial procedures concerning the enforcement of any intellectual property right covered by this Chapter.]

-[JP/KR propose: Article 9bis.2]
+[JP/KR/AU propose ; ASN/IN oppose: Article 9bis.2]

-[KR/JP propose: 2.
 Civil and Administrative Procedures and Remedies

-Each Party shall provide that:

-in civil judicial proceedings [JP/KR propose: concerning the enforcement of intellectual property rights], its judicial authorities [KR propose: shall] have the authority to order the infringer [JP propose: who, knowingly or with reasonable grounds to know, engaged in infringing activity] to pay the right holder:
+Each Party shall provide thatin civil judicial proceedings [JP/KR/AU propose: concerning the enforcement of intellectual property rights], its judicial authorities [KR/AU propose: shall] have the authority to order the infringer [JP/AU propose: who, knowingly or with reasonable grounds to know, engaged in infringing activity] to pay the right holder:

 damages adequate to compensate for the injury the right holder has suffered as a result of the infringement [KR propose: ; or

-the profits of the infringer that are attributable to the infringement which may be presumed to be the amount of damages referred to in clause (i); and

-in] [JP propose: .
-In] determining [JP propose: the amount of] damages [KR propose: for infringement of intellectual property rights] [JP propose: referred to in the paragraph above], [KP propose: its] [JP propose: a Party’s] judicial authorities shall have the authority to consider, inter alia, [JP/KR propose: any legitimate measure of value the right holder submits, [KR oppose: which may include lost profits,]] the value of the infringed [JP/KR propose: goods or services], measured by the market price, [JP propose: or] the suggested retail price.]
+[AU/KR propose : at least in the case of copyrights or related rights infringements and trademark counterfeiting,] the profits of the infringer that are attributable to the infringement which may be presumed to be the amount of damages referred to in clause (i).
+In determining [JP/AU propose: the amount of] damages [KR/AU propose: for infringement of intellectual property rights] [JP/AU/KR propose: referred to in the paragraph above], [JP/AU propose: a Party’s] judicial authorities shall have the authority to consider, inter alia, [JP/KR propose: any legitimate measure of value the right holder submits, [KR/AU oppose: which may include lost profits,]] the value of the infringed [JP/KR/AU propose: goods or services], measured by the market price, [JP/AU/KR propose: or] the suggested retail price.]

-[KR propose; JP/NZ oppose: Article 9bis.3
+[KR propose; JP/NZ/ASN/IN/AU oppose: Article 9bis.3